 We value the voice of the child and promote democratic processes through our school council whose members are voted for by the children.
 Ideas and events are planned and discussed by both members then presented to classes with a chance for every child to engage in debate and put forward their point of view.

 Older pupils are given responsibility to lead other children in play time games and activities involving them in all aspects of school life; in Year 4, these pupils are called ‘Fab Fours’ and in Year 6, these pupils are called ‘Super-Sixers’ and they help to promote our core values.
 We expect all our children to be good role models for each other and this is encouraged through high expectations of behaviour and our ‘Newquay Junior Academy Way’.

-Through the JIGSAW (PHSE) and RE curriculums pupils are taught about the nine protected characteristics included within the Equality Act (2010) and are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations.
+Through the JIGSAW (PHSE) and RE curriculums pupils are taught about the nine protected characteristics included within the Equality Act (2010) and are encouraged to discuss and respect the differences between people.
 This can take the form of circle time activities where all pupils have the opportunity to develop their understanding of these topics as well as other areas of concern raised by the ‘pupil voice’.

-As well as celebrating pupils’ achievements and successes, assemblies are themed with core British values at their centre.
+As well as celebrating pupils’ achievements and successes, assemblies are themed around the fundamental British values which align with our school ethos.
 They are designed to uphold traditional values of empathy, respect and tolerance and supplement the JIGSAW and RE lessons.

 For more information about the active promotion of fundamental British values at Newquay Junior Academy please read our policy below.